eihsu/dsslite/README.md

 # dsslite: Distributed Systems Simulator, Lite

-Simple deterministic distributed systems simulator for learning purposes.
+Simple deterministic distributed systems simulator for instructional purposes.

-For use in hands-on demonstrations with participants who have potentially no experience in Python, distributed systems, or programming in general.
+For use in hands-on demonstrations with participants who have potentially no experience with Python, distributed systems, or computers in general.